Associate Professor Henry, Doctoral Programs Director, 516-463-5801

 - A writing sample (e.g., a college paper, a published article, or any other example of scholarship).
 The paper should demonstrate how the applicant works with a body of literature and builds an argument.
 Typically, the sample paper is from a university course completed within the last five years.

-- An interview with two members of the literacy studies faculty to discuss the applicant’s academic, professional and research experiences and interests.
+- An interview with two members of the literacy studies faculty to discuss the applicant’s academic, professional, and research experiences and interests.

 Program admissions reflect the belief that no single criterion reliably predicts applicants’ potential for success in the program.
 Prospective applicants are encouraged to apply if they do not meet one or more criteria but believe that other aspects of their experience might compensate.
 However, since many factors are considered in the selection process, meeting application criteria does not ensure admission to the program.

 International doctoral applicants should consult with the Department of Specialized Programs in Education when applying.
-The doctoral program in literacy studies requires an Internet-based TOEFL (IBT) score of 80 or higher, paper-based TOEFL score of 550 or higher, or computerized TOEFL score of 213 or higher.
+The doctoral program in literacy studies requires an Internet-based TOEFL (IBT) score of 80 or higher, a paper-based TOEFL score of 550 or higher, or a computerized TOEFL score of 213 or higher.
 Others with strong academic credentials are encouraged to apply.

 Application files are assessed on the basis of the information contained within the file.
 No decisions can be made until all the required information has been provided by the applicant.
 Consideration is given to a combination of criteria, including:

 - Potential to pursue and benefit from advanced graduate studies

 Once accepted into the doctoral program, a student will be assigned an adviser who will help to develop a plan of study.
 The adviser will be available to work with the student until the successful completion of the candidacy paper, after which the student will begin working with the chair of his/her doctoral committee.